IN LOVING MEMORY OF

 Richard was often found sitting outdoors, contentedly observing the birds, squirrels, deer, and wildlife that shared his space.
 His appreciation for the natural world was a defining part of who he was.

 Born on September 3, 1936, to Loretta (Potvin) and Aime Levesque, Richard grew up in Central Falls, Rhode Island.
-French was his first language, and he carried a deep pride in his French Canadian heritage throughout his life, passing down traditions such as making pork pies each Christmas Eve.
+French was his first language, and he carried a great pride in his French-Canadian heritage throughout his life, passing down traditions such as making pork pie each Christmas Eve.
+Richard was predeceased by his beloved parents, Loretta (Potvin) and Aime Levesque.

 At 17, Richard entered the seminary at Warwick Neck, Rhode Island, beginning a path that would lead him to serve as a Roman Catholic priest for eight years.
 His studies took him abroad to St. Brieuc, France, where he spent four years and developed a lifelong passion for skiing.
 He shared this love enthusiastically with his five children, all of whom became skilled skiers and cherished time on the slopes with their father.
-Family memories include watching him glide down trails with effortless style, arms aloft in a signature flair of the 1970s.
+Family memories include watching him glide down, World Cup, his favorite trail at Okemo Mountain with effortless style, arms aloft in a signature flair of the 1970s.
+There was a planned ski trip to Canada a few years back with two of his children.
+He wanted to ski Mount Tremblant; however, his children thought the ski trip was really a cover for finding the perfect croissant!

 Richard’s love of skiing took him across the world, from the Alps of Switzerland, France, Austria, and Germany to his favorite powder runs in Hokkaido, Japan, shared with his daughter Aimee.
-Closer to home, he passed his passion on to his grandchildren, including teaching his grandson Connor to ski at Okemo, creating moments that will be treasured for generations.
+Richard taught his grandson, Connor, to ski at Okemo when Richard was a chaperone for the afternoon ski program at Ludlow Elementary School.
+Connor took to skiing immediately under the tutelage of his Papa.

 A dedicated educator, Richard had an exceptional work ethic and a deep love of teaching.
 As a young priest, he coached and taught CYO baseball, softball, basketball, and religious education, and was an early advocate for girls’ participation in sports during the 1960s.
 He went on to teach high school languages for 30 years, sharing his knowledge of French, Latin, and Spanish at Wilmington High School, East Greenwich High School, Bellows Falls Union High School, and Oak Meadow School.
 He was a beloved teacher who inspired countless students and continued teaching well into his later years.

-His love of language endured through weekly French lessons with his granddaughter Sophie, with whom he read and discussed literature, including The Little Prince and The Diary of Anne Frank, entirely in French.
+His love of language endured through weekly French lessons with his granddaughter, Sophie, including the Little Prince and the diary of Anne Frank.
+They would also spend a lot of time laughing and telling stories in French.
 These moments reflected his lifelong passion for learning and connection.

 Richard was also a skilled craftsman who built eight homes over his lifetime.
-He shared this passion with his grandson Kevin, inspiring him to pursue a future in construction, a legacy Richard held with great pride.
+He shared this passion with his Grandson, Kevin, who now wants to pursue a career in woodworking/carpentry/site management.

 Richard’s devotion to his family was unwavering.
-He rarely missed an opportunity to support his grandchildren, whether watching William play soccer or viewing videos of James competing at an elite level.
-He delighted in skiing with his children and grandchildren and encouraged them always to pursue their dreams with determination and confidence.
+He rarely missed an opportunity to support his grandchildren, whether watching William play soccer at the Eaglebrook school in Deerfield, Mass, or viewing videos of James playing for the Kings Hammer elite soccer team of Cincinnati, playing all over the US.

 Above all, Richard shared an extraordinary partnership with his wife, Ellen.
 Their 56 years together were filled with love, devotion, laughter, and playful moments, especially her annual April Fools’ Day pranks, which never failed to surprise him.